-Commonwealth Gold Medallist and proud Teessider, Aimee Willmott, has been named as the Official Ambassador of Tees Active’s Learn to Swim Scheme.
+Commonwealth Gold Medallist, Aimee Willmott, has been named as Official Ambassador of Tees Active’s Learn to Swim Scheme.
 Stockton-based community leisure trust Tees Active operates swimming pools in Billingham, Stockton and Thornaby and teaches over 2,000 children to swim each week.

 The new partnership with Tees Active aims to raise the profile of swimming in Stockton-on-Tees and inspire the next generation of swimmers.